GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### UI elements {: #pages }

-An [extension's user interface][docs-ui] should be purposeful and minimal.
+An extension's user interface should be purposeful and minimal.
 The UI should customize or enhance the browsing experience without distracting from it.

 The following is a list of most common UI examples: